jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 Great question😊!

-My short, but terrible answer to this question is
+My inadaquate answer is

 > "I can tell by how the waveform looks".

-We'll give an actual answer in the next post in this series.
+I'll give a better answer next time.

 ## Conclusion